microsoft/nni/docs/source/experiment/training_service/remote.rst

 Configure shared storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Remote training service support shared storage, which can help use your own storage during using NNI.
-Follow the guide `here <./shared_storage.rst>`__ to learn how to use shared storage.
+Follow the guide :doc:`here <./shared_storage>` to learn how to use shared storage.

 Monitor via TensorBoard
 ^^^^^^^^^^^^^^^^^^^^^^^